mitkeng/CCS_Focusing/README.md

 <br />
 <br />

  CCS Focusing is a sequential machine learning model implemented in a python executable platform for use to reduce the number of conformers sampled post conformation generation.
-This is done by predicting the gas phase collisional cross section (a molecular descriptor within the confines of ion-mobility mass soectrometry) values of raw conformers to determine their ion-mobility mass spectrometry gas phase relevance.
+This is done by predicting the gas phase collisional cross section (a molecular descriptor within the confines of ion-mobility mass spectrometry) values of raw conformers to determine their ion-mobility mass spectrometry gas phase relevance.
 <br />

  The model is trained on molecular features obtained from 3D structures that have been geometry optimized at the DFT D3BJ-B3LYP/6-31G(d,p) for cation and D3BJ-B3LYP/6-31+G(d,p) level of theory for anion.